 - Light on lacing—you still need to get through security, so a pair of shoes or boots that can be worn loosely and don’t require a lot of tying and untying will help

 - Dark, so they won’t show stains from mud, slush, or getting thrown on filthy security belts

 There are plenty of decent boots that hold up well enough to hike through snow in, but look good enough to wear to dinner; find them and wear them when you walk out the door for the airport.
 Examples include this option for women and this pair for men.

 Gloves—Thin, Light, Breathable, and Waterproof

-The days of massive mittens and wool gloves are gone, at least for smart travelers; you can get a great pair of warm, waterproof, yet very thin gloves that weigh only a few ounces and will take up only a few square inches of your luggage.
+The days of massive mittens and wool gloves are gone, at least for smart travelers; you can get a great pair of warm, waterproof, yet very thin gloves that weigh only a few ounces and take up only a few square inches of your luggage.
 The breathability makes them wearable across a wide temperature range, the waterproofing makes them useful in the worst weather, and the tight packaging makes them very low impact both when packing and when carrying them around.

 Requirements for travel gloves:

 - Extremely light and low bulk

 - Have some type of grip

 Consider this option from Glacier Glove.
 Between your hat, boots, and gloves, your vulnerable extremities are covered.